Project Euler

 What can I beemind with the Project Euler integration?

 The number of problems you've completed.
-Each problem completed will earn you a +1 on your Beeminder goal.
+Each problem completed earns you a +1 on your Beeminder goal.

 You keep saying my username isn't found!

-Is your Project Euler account unlisted?
 Project Euler accounts are unlisted by default, meaning they're essentially private and Beeminder can't read the data (we can only read public accounts, as there's no way to authenticate to read your private account details).
-You can head to your Project Euler account settings to change that.
+You can head to your Project Euler account settings to check that and change it.

 Project Euler sample goal setup